CATHOLIC MEDICAL GUILD OF DALLAS

 February 12

 David Pickup, LMFT will discuss ”The Causes and Treatment of Homoerotic Attractions and Gender Dysphoria.”
 Mr. Pickup is a member of the American Psychological Association and provides therapy to patients with same sex attraction and gender dysphoria.
 Physicians (and their spouses), and other healthcare providers are invited.
-Please RSVP by emailing cathmeddallas@gmail.com.
+Please RSVP by emailing [email protected].
 The talk will take place at 7 PM at St. Rita Catholic Church.
 Dues will be collected.

 2018